 “What’s the one piece of baby gear you couldn’t live without?”
 That’s the question my sister posed to me eight months after my daughter was born.
 A new parent herself with two young kids, she had clearly spent some time thinking about it and was quick with an answer ⏤ Miracle Blanket Swaddle for the first kid, Rock N Play Sleeper for the second.
-I, on the other hand, stumbled around a bit before eventually settling on our Motorola video monitor.
-Sure, an audio monitor is perfectly fine, you’ll always know when the baby is crying.
-But the ability to see everything on screen without having to tiptoe into the nursery, was an absolute game changer.
+I, on the other hand, stumbled around a bit before eventually settling on our Motorola baby monitor.
+Sure, an audio baby monitor is perfectly fine, you’ll always know when the baby is crying.
+But the ability to see everything on screen without having to tiptoe into the nursery was an absolute game changer.
 We still use it today and our daughter’s sixteen.
-Kidding, that’s creepy.
+Kidding — that’s creepy.
 She’s 2, but you get the idea.
-I love my video monitor, and I’ve never changed my answer.
+I love my video baby monitor, and I’ve never changed my answer.

 What I have done, though, is turned that question into something of a party game when I’m around new parents ⏤ similar to asking “What would your death row meal be” or “What song would you want to be playing when you arrived at work, as though you were a baseball player stepping up the plate?” (linguine with clam sauce and Ludacris‘ Stand Up, naturally).

-This time, I reached out to 10 friends, all new(er) dads with kids 5-years-old or younger, and asked them for one piece of newborn parenting/baby gear they couldn’t live without?
+This time, I reached out to ten friends, all new(er) dads with kids 5-years-old or younger, and asked them for one piece of newborn parenting and baby gear they couldn’t live without?
 The recommendations I received were enthusiastic and eclectic, ranging from snot suckers to sleepsuits.
 And they’re all helpful.
 Here are the essential products our dads wouldn’t want to be caught without during baby’s first year.

 Baby Merlin’s Magic Sleepsuit